-Home Articles Give lists Give list: Queensland and NSW floods 2022
+Home Articles Charity giving lists Give list: Queensland and NSW floods 2022

 Give list: Queensland and NSW floods 2022

-This give list provides a range of not-for-profit organisations working to provide support people affected by the floods in Queensland and NSW in February and March 2022.
+This give list provides a range of not-for-profit organisations working to provide support for people affected by the floods in Queensland and NSW in 2022.

 Australian Schools Plus